 Pyramids with Permanent Floors a.k.a.
 Tarp Tents

 These pyramids use your trekking poles to support a single layer of waterproof fabric overhead and incorporate permanent floors and bug mesh.
 For example, the Big Agnes Scout Plus UL2 has a permanent waterproof floor and permanent bug mesh that provide rain and wind protection on all four sides.
-Meanwhile, the ZPacks Hexamid Twin Tent features a removable waterproof floor for optional soggy ground protection.
 The most noticeable downside to a single-wall shelter such as these can be condensation.
-Without a dedicated or modular inner mesh tent, in humid environments you need to be careful to not touch the ceiling if it gets wet with condensation.
-These two models both provide privacy when the vestibule doors are closed, but the single wall design doesn't trap warmth as well as a double-wall shelter.
+Without a dedicated or modular inner mesh tent, in humid environments, you need to be careful to not touch the ceiling if it gets wet with condensation.
+It provides privacy when the vestibule doors are closed, but the single wall design doesn't trap warmth as well as a double-wall shelter.

 We found the two models we tested fairly easy to set-up and use.
 Both models use your adjustable trekking poles for support and we recommend adding some length markings on your poles with paint or nail polish to hasten set-up.
 With a few trips to practice, these pyramids can be set up and guyed out nearly as fast as a dedicated-pole tent.
 Most novice users can quickly gain the skill to pitch these well.